JP-Simpson/SPC-training/SeagrassClassification.md

 |   2   |  Posidonia  |
 |   3   |    Algae    |

+**WallisLakeBoundary** is a shapefile with the approximate boundary of the study area.
+We will use this for clipping the data later.

-These assets can now be added into your script by simply clicking the **Import** arrow.
+Now, add both the **GroundTruthData** and **WallisLakeBoundary** assets to your script by clicking the **Import** arrow, as shown below.

 ![Import assets into script](https://github.com/JP-Simpson/SPC-training/blob/main/tutorial%20assets/ImportIntoScript.png)